Can AI Relate: Testing Large Language Model Response for Mental Health Support: Data

 \section{Data}

 To allow reproducibility of this work, we focus on peer-to-peer support from communities on Reddit known as “subreddits.”
-Prior work \cite{Naslund2016TheFO} has highlighted the effectiveness and growing prevalence of social media as a platform for mental health support.
+Prior work \cite{Naslund2016TheFO} has provided evidence of the growing prevalence of social media as a platform for mental health support.
 We use the Reddit API to collect a new dataset of 12,513 posts with 70,429 peer responses from 26 mental health related subreddits.